 “And rather than arbitrarily ban any products, I would argue that this change will make the animal welfare conscious consumer gravitate toward products that have utilised humane slaughter methods, with safe and efficient methods of stunning.
 I have no doubt that the market, and the producer, will respond accordingly to these changes in consumer spending habits.

-“I fully recognise that my proposal may cause some concern amongst some religious communities, and I would like to ensure that all faith communities will still be able to source meat products that meet their specifications.
+“I fully recognise that my proposal may cause concern for some religious communities, and I would like to assure all faith communities that they will always be able to source meat products that meet their specifications.
 I would never want to do anything to change that.
 But the consumer also has a right to know whether the products they are buying were prepared in a way that they may consider inhumane, and these simple labels will ensure that is the case.

 “So, I would argue that my proposal suits all parties: religiously slaughtered meat will still be available for those who need it, and mainstream consumers will have additional information to prevent them from inadvertently buying any products they do not agree with.

 “Consumers should not have to forgo their animal welfare concerns for want of a simple label.”